bhartiy/learnsellacious/pages/48.distiman/47.datasheet-component/default.md

 ### Product Level

-Option are available to choose Default(Category/Global) lauout or Override Default Layout in product edit and those options if enabled will apply on that particular product only and ignore category/global layout.
+Option are available to choose Default(Category/Global) layout or Override Default Layout in product edit and those options if enabled will apply on that particular product only and ignore category/global layout.
 Additional config is given for adding long description
 ![](test3423.png)